Paul Sermon: Research

-Research Output
+Research output

 Paul Sermon's research output is usually practical gallery exhibited artworks and installations, often then contextualised by the gallery's own exhibition catalogues, reviews, conference papers and articles found in journals.
 With ongoing research funding income from grants and acquisitions, Sermon has been able to carry on producing, showing and discussing his work internationally.

 Since 2001, Sermon has produced eleven new gallery installations and shown both new and old artworks of his in such venues as The Museum for Communication in 2002, Worcester City Art Gallery in 2003, New York's Eyebeam Gallery and The John Curtin Gallery in Perth, Australia in 2004, and Taiwan's Museum of Fine Art, Manchester's Museum of Science and Industry and the Evelina Children's Hospital, London in 2005.
 As well as practical installations presenting his research, it has also been written about in several book chapters, most recently in "New Media Art- Practice and Context in the UK, 1994-2004" (2004), Edited by Lucy Kimbell, in the section "What Happens if We do This?" as well as writing chapters in "Networked Narrative Environments" edited by Andrea Zapp and " Dance and Technology" by Alexander Verlag.
 He has also written journal publications and reviews including "The Teleporter Zone- Interactive media arts in the healthcare context" (2007), a peer reviewed journal article in Leonardo.

-Research Supervision
+Research supervision

-Paul Sermon, through his role as a PhD Creative Technology Supervisor, has established a post-graduate research culture that is mainly practice based and defines interactive media arts practice as a research method.
-He has supervised three PhD students, all at the University of Salford's school of Art and Design, two of which received funding from Adelphi RA and The AHRB.
+Paul Sermon, through his role as a PhD creative technology supervisor, has established a postgraduate research culture that is mainly practice based and defines interactive media arts practice as a research method.
+He has supervised three PhD students, all at the University of Salford's school of art and design, two of which received funding from Adelphi RA and The AHRB.